Connecting shear-flow and vortex array instabilities in annular atomic superfluids

 After the initial stage of the instability, with characteristic time $1/\sigma^*$, the vortex dynamics enter a nonlinear regime with vortex clusters forming and fragmenting as time progresses while conserving the total vortex number.
-Starting from nominally identical initial conditions, vortices cluster in arrangements displaying different symmetries, as shown in Fig.~\ref{fig:Fig4}a.
+Starting from nominally identical initial conditions, vortices form clusters with different symmetries, as shown in Fig.~\ref{fig:Fig4}a.
 Which of these symmetries appears at a given time hinges on the initial conditions and fluctuations in the system.
 Averaging over different realizations, we observe the system exploring widely different configurations, losing information about the initial order.
 In particular, the mean winding number $\langle m \rangle$ is nearly constant in time around $\Delta w/2$, while the variance $\langle \Delta m^2 \rangle$ saturates to the vortex number $\Delta w$ (see Fig.~\ref{fig:Fig4}b).
 This indicates that the system reaches a steady state, where all modes are significantly populated.
-PVM simulations starting with nearly identical configurations reproduce quantitatively the experimental data, suggesting that vortices tend to spread over the whole system volume (Fig.~\ref{fig:Fig4}c).
+PVM simulations starting with nearly identical configurations reproduce the experimental data quantitatively, suggesting that vortices tend to spread over the whole system volume (Fig.~\ref{fig:Fig4}c).